 - Initial oral dose 100mg daily (preferably after food), for maintenance dose adjust according to serum urate level.
 Maintenance oral dose 100-900mg daily (usual oral dose is 300mg /day in divided doses).

 - In all grades of renal impairment, usually commence with 100mg/day and increase if serum urate response is unsatisfactory.
 Doses less than 100mg/day may be required in some patients.
 In severe renal impairment, eGFR <30ml/minute, discuss with Rheumatology if >100mg/day maintenance dose is needed.

 - Check serum urate levels every 4 weeks and increase allopurinol by 100mg daily until serum urate is ≤300micromol/L.

-The initiation of urate lowering therapy may precipitate an acute attack of gout and therefore an NSAID or colchicine should be used as a prophylactic during initial urate lowering therapy - see full guideline ('Acute and Chronic Gout Management' on NHSGGC StaffNet / Clinical Info / Clinical Guideline Directory (link only active if accessing via NHS computer) for further details.
+The initiation of urate lowering therapy may precipitate an acute attack of gout and therefore an NSAID or colchicine should be used as a prophylactic during initial urate lowering therapy - see the full GGC guideline for further details.

 - Febuxostat oral 80mg daily, increased after 4 weeks to 120mg daily if necessary to achieve target serum urate level.

 - Restricted to patients intolerant of allopurinol (side effects of high dose can include severe rash), when allopurinol is contraindicated or in symptomatic patients whose uric acid levels have failed to respond adequately despite optimal dosing of allopurinol.
 It is not recommended for patients with ischaemic heart disease or congestive cardiac failure.
-For further details search for the 'Acute and Chronic Gout Management' on NHSGGC StaffNet / Clinical Info / Clinical Guideline Directory (link only active if accessing via NHS computer).
+For further details see the full GGC guideline, which can be found here.